Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### Validation (workflow B)

 If you are operating over a local copy of the library, you have the option of checking the integrity of your module, that is, if it has all files and metadata necessary for being processed in submission.
-This check will occur in GitHub after you create the Pull Request with your module (i.e. module submission).
+This check will occur in GitHub after you create the Pull Request with your module (i.e. module submission), but performing the test locally before submission might save you time later on.

 To perform the check, go to [nassa-hs repository](https://github.com/Archaeology-ABM/nassa-hs) and follow the instructions in "README.md".